-An applicant who is between the ages of 16 and 18 may apply to the HSE program contingent upon an interview with a CCR Coordinator.
+Applicants ages 16 and 17 may apply to the HSE program contingent upon an interview with a CCR Coordinator.
 All accepted minor applicants must present a signed and notarized Petition for Admission of a Minor Form which can be obtained at the minor applicant's interview.